amandaccsantos/microrts/lib/README.md

+Please add all .lib files in this directory into your build path.
+Otherwise you may face some problems.

-You must use SCPSolver and LBSOLVESolverPack from this directory to use PersistentMultiAgentQLearning without running into SIGSEGV on JVM.
+Besides, you must use SCPSolver and LBSOLVESolverPack from this directory (instead of BURLAP's defaults) in order to use PersistentMultiAgentQLearning without running into SIGSEGV on the JVM.

 Please follow these steps: